kstrycharz/execute-uploaded-file/README.md

 As an example, students can upload a LibreOffice document with macro capabilities, showing the potential for an attacker to execute arbitrary code on a target's machine.

 This application is for educational purposes only and should not be used for malicious purposes.

+To install, place extracted folder into any web server.

+Dependencies required
+  - Python3 with Watchdog Package
+  - PHP (Some changes to the php.ini, such as max packet and file upload sizes may be needed to be changed)